wizardlyluke/discord-remote-desktop-notifier/README.md

 python main.py
 ```

-The script will start, and the Discord bot will update its status to "Remoting In" whenever a Remote Desktop session is active on the specified Windows 11 machine.
+Upon starting, the script activates the Discord bot, which not only updates its status to "Remoting In" but also joins a voice channel whenever a Remote Desktop session is detected on the specified Windows 11 machine.

 ## Project Structure